kstep/graphicsmagick/www/api/types.rst

 There are two means of accessing pixel views.
 When using the default view, the pixels are made visible and accessable by using the GetImagePixels() method which provides access to a specified region of the image.
-After the view has been updated, thhe pixels may be saved back to the cache in their original positions via SyncImagePixels().
+After the view has been updated, the pixels may be saved back to the cache in their original positions via SyncImagePixels().
 In order to create an image with new contents, or to blindly overwrite existing contents, the method SetImagePixels() is used to reserve a pixel view